emhagman/adventofcode2023/README.md

 ## Solutions

+- Code is not optimized for readability or speed of execution
-NOTE: Times are an estimate, they're not run 1000x for more accurate averages.
+- Execution times are an estimate, they're not run 1000x for more accurate averages.

 | Day | Part 1 | Part 2 | Difficulty |
 |---|---|---| --- |